vdhamer/Photo-Club-Hub/.github/README.md

 > The app is designed so that the required information about photo clubs is provided and maintained by the clubs themselves.

-This is important because this allows the project to **support more clubs** and larger data sets.
+This is important because this allows the app to **support more clubs**.
-It also ensures that clubs have **control** over the displayed information: the club is best aware of new members, or which photos to display in the portfolios.
+But is also also necessary in order to give clubs **control** over their own data: a club knows best what to mention about what's special about the club, who the current members are, who the club officers are, and - maybe most importantly - which images to include in member portfolios.

 To add a club to the app, the required information is split into 3 levels of information: